dbahadori/dbahadori.github.io/_talks/Industry-2.md

 venue: "Hormozgan Steel Company (HOSCO)"
 date: 2019-03-01
 location: "Bandar Abbas, Iran"
-excerpt: "This was a lecture about opportunities and challenges of industry 4.0 and its core technologies in steel industry that was delivered to domain expertise and public audience at Bandar Abbas branch of Amirkabir University of Technology (more than 50 people). **[Read more](/talks/Industry-2)**"
+excerpt: "This was a lecture about opportunities and challenges of industry 4.0 and its core technologies in steel industry that was delivered to domain expertise and public audience at Bandar Abbas branch of Amirkabir University of Technology (with more than 50 audience). **[Read more](/talks/Industry-2)**"
 ---

-This was a lecture about opportunities and challenges of industry 4.0 and its core technologies in steel industry that was delivered to domain expertise and public audience at Bandar Abbas branch of Amirkabir University of Technology (more than 50 people).
+This was a lecture about opportunities and challenges of industry 4.0 and its core technologies in steel industry that was delivered to domain expertise and public audience at [Bandar Abbas Campus of AUT University](https://bandarabbas.aut.ac.ir/en) (with more than 50 people).
 In this lecture, I specifically focused on maturity model of industry 4.0, therefore I presented out comes of my general survey on this subject, in which more than 20 maturity and readiness models, whether industrial or academic, was examined and analyzed.
 Besides the maturity model, I also spoke about the role of SOA as a basic architectural style for cloud technologies.

 Description of our General Survey
 ======